HOME

 Col 2:8.
 Beware lest any man spoil you through philosophy and vain deceit, after the tradition of men, after the rudiments of the world, and not after Christ.

 What value does God give to His Word?
-We are told "Sanctify them through thy truth: thy word is truth."(John 17:11); … I (Christ) am the way, THE TRUTH, and the life…(John 14:6) and that all men will be judged by the Truth (John 5:22).
-If we will be judged by the Truth, do you think it is important to keep the truth in your heart?
+We are told “Sanctify them through thy truth: thy word is truth.”(John 17:11); … I (Christ) am the way, THE TRUTH, and the life…(John 14:6) and that all men will be judged by the Truth (John 5:22).
+If we will be judged by the Truth, do you think it is important to stand for the truth?
 Do you value the truth above all treasures?
 If so, then you will rejoice in the following eight lessons taken from the Word concerning the important subject of the ‘soul’.
 It is my hope that it will encourage you to open the Word and dig for your own treasures.

 Lesson 1